 Another task was to go into a women’s clothing store, try on clothing, and ensure that an employee was filmed helping the pledge try on clothes.

 A pledge was told to purchase a dildo at a sex shop and take a photo with “hot girls” holding the dildo.
-Another task was to play pornography on a phone in a Starbucks, while wearing headphones that were not plugged into the phone.
-The pledge was to pretend to be oblivious the porn is audible to others and “[had] to sit there for at least a minute.”
+Another task was to play pornography on a phone in a Starbucks while wearing headphones that were not plugged into the phone.
+The pledge was to pretend to be oblivious that the porn is audible to others and “[had] to sit there for at least a minute.”

 Other tasks were less sexual and more comedic in their nature.